appetite magazine

 Scallops

 UK scallops are superb now; succulent and flavoursome, they always feel like an indulgent treat.
-Mix crushed hazelnuts into butter, heat in a pan and sautée scallops until golden.
+Sautée in butter, minced garlic, white wine, lemon juice and double cream for a highly indulgent treat.

 Walnuts